Jacob's Ladder (1990 film): Production

-In the film, Jacob is told by Michael that the horrific events he experienced on his final day in Vietnam were the product of an experimental drug called "the Ladder", which was used on troops without their knowledge.
-At the end of the film, a message is displayed saying that reports of testing of BZ, NATO code for a deliriant and hallucinogen known as 3-quinuclidinyl benzilate, on U.S. soldiers during the Vietnam War were denied by the Pentagon.
-Lyne said a part of the inspiration for this motif was Martin A. Lee's book Acid Dreams: The CIA, LSD and Sixties Rebellion, but noted that "nothing in the book suggests that the drug BZ—a super-hallucinogen that has a tendency to elicit maniac behavior—was used on U.S. troops."

-According to Lyne's audio commentary, test screenings indicated that the initial version of the film was overwhelming for the audience.
-In response, about 20 minutes of disturbing scenes, mostly from the last third of the film, were removed from the final cut.
+At the end of the film, a message is displayed saying the Pentagon denied that the Army tested BZ, a hallucinogen, on its soldiers during the Vietnam War.
+Lyne said a part of the inspiration for this motif was Martin A. Lee's book Acid Dreams: The CIA, LSD and Sixties Rebellion, but noted that "nothing in the book suggests that the drug BZ ... was used on U.S. troops".
+According to Lyne's audio commentary, test audiences found the first version of the film overwhelming, and so about 20 minutes of disturbing scenes, mostly from the last third of the film, were removed.

 Release

 Theatrical release

 Jacob's Ladder opened on November 2, 1990, distributed by TriStar Pictures.
 Jacob's Ladder: Original Motion Picture Soundtrack with the music by Maurice Jarre was released by Varèse Sarabande in 1993 and then by Waxwork Records in March 2020 on a single LP.
 Rubin's companion book, released by Applause Theater Book Publishers on the same day as the film, features a final draft of the screenplay, including the deleted scenes, and his essay on making of the screenplay and the film.